Improve your security in just 5 minutes! Set up two-factor authentication

 include

-In addition, the Google authentication system we will introduce this time
+Furthermore, the Google Authenticator system we will introduce here

 Other similar terms include two-way authentication, two-factor authentication, and multi-factor authentication, but we will not explain them here